 If you see any that I’ve missed share them below.
 These are the main ones that I use on a fairly regular basis and I’m sure the list isn’t complete.
 I know it isn’t an all-encompassing list of shortcut keys, just those that I have found the most helpful.
 Anything you can add?

-35 Responses to “Shortcut Keys You Might Not Know About”
+57 thoughts on “Shortcut Keys You Might Not Know About

 You forgot to mention ctrl-w to close views (tabs or windows) in Firefox.